-COVID-19 RETURN-TO-PLAY GUIDELINES FOR CAPTAINS & PLAYERS, REFEREES, AND AMSA STAFF/VOLUNTEERS
+COVID-19 GUIDELINES FOR CAPTAINS & PLAYERS, REFEREES & AMSA STAFF/VOLUNTEERS AND GROUPS RENTING FIELDS AT ONION CREEK SOCCER COMPLEX

-- These guidelines comprise requirements from the State of Texas, the City of Austin, Travis County, and USSSA for safe return-to-play during the COVID-19 pandemic.
+- These Guidelines comprise recommendations from the State of Texas, the City of Austin, Travis County, and USSSA for creating a safe playing environment during the COVID-19 pandemic.

-- All captains/managers and players must abide by these guidelines.
+- All groups renting fields at OCSC must also abide by these Guidelines.

-- ALL CAPTAINS, PLAYERS, REFEREES, AND AMSA STAFF/VOLUNTEERS SHOULD SELF-SCREEN FOR SIGNS AND SYMPTOMS OF COVID-19 BEFORE LEAVING HOME ON GAME DAYS (Self-Screen Checklist is at the bottom of this page).
+- EVERYONE SHOULD SELF-SCREEN FOR SIGNS AND SYMPTOMS OF COVID-19 BEFORE LEAVING HOME ON GAME DAYS (Self-Screen Checklist is at the bottom of this page).

-- ANY CAPTAIN/MANAGER, PLAYER, REFEREE, OR AMSA STAFF/VOLUNTEER WHO IS NOT FEELING WELL SHOULD NOT GO TO OCSC OR ATTEND AMSA GAMES!
+- ANYONE WHO IS NOT FEELING WELL SHOULD NOT GO TO OCSC OR ATTEND AMSA GAMES!

 Social Distancing is one of the key points to help prevent the spread of COVID-19.
 Captains/managers and players should not gather in larger groups when possible, minimize in-person contact with others that are not in the same household, and keeping 6 feet of separation from individuals.